sip03ds/viofunction/README.md

 - `IT Department of Company A` and we set all the permissions we want *IT Department of Company A* to manage and we assign the Role to AAD Group `IT Department of Company A`.

 We follow the same process for every company.
-Then we have to create the Device Groups on MDE.
+Then we must create the Device Groups on MDE.
 We create one device Group per company.
 For Company A:
 - `Supported Devices of Company A`
-   - the rule we set is that `Tag equals IT Department of Company A` .
+   - the rule we set is that `Tag equals IT Department of Company A`.
    - the users that have access on the Device Group is `IT Department of Company A`.

 We have achieved to create a different administration realm for each company on MDE.